gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for inter-project dependency classifiers

 When you're publishing artifacts via the `maven` plugin, Gradle has to map inter-project dependencies to `<dependency>` declarations in the generated POM file.
-This normally works fine, but Gradle was previously ignoring the classifier attribute on any project artifacts, which resulted in a single `<dependency>` entry in the POM for those inter-project dependencies.
+This normally works fine, but Gradle was previously ignoring the `classifier` attribute on any project artifacts, which resulted in a single `<dependency>` entry in the POM for those inter-project dependencies.
 This meant that the published POM was incorrect and the project could not be properly resolved from a Maven repository.

 The mapping of inter-project dependencies into POM dependency declarations has been improved in 2.14.
 Gradle will now produce correct POM files for the following cases`:

 - The depended-on project configuration produces a single artifact with a classifier.
-In this case, the `classifier` will be included in the `<dependency>` entry.
+In this case, the `classifier` attribute will be included in the `<dependency>` entry.
 - The depended-on project configuration produces multiple artifacts.
 In this case, a `<dependency>` entry with the appropriate `classifier` attribute will be created for each artifact.

 As an example, consider the following Gradle project definitions: